crustymonkey/py-prefork-server/README.md

 ## WARNING ##
 The 0.1.x and 0.2.x releases are *NOT* compatible!
 0.2.x is mostly PEP 8
 compliant while 0.1.x is not.
 Beyond that, they are functionally equivalent.
+It should be noted that the 0.1.x will no longer be supported moving forward.

 ## INSTALL ##